 There are additional problems because the M42 has frequent junctions and the use of hard shoulder running makes the motorway complicated enough as it already is, without extra exits being created.
 The road is mostly within green belt land.

-With the construction of the M42, references were made to a service area at Friday Lane, in Catherine-de-Barnes.
+When the M42 was still being designed, an early decision was made to have a service area at Friday Lane, in Catherine-de-Barnes.
 This was dropped in 1978 after getting caught up with several controversial suburban service station proposals, and the publication of the Prior Report suggested Green Belt land should be put first.
-Building at J5 was ruled out because of the policy at the time.
+Warwickshire Council were among the objectors.

 With responsibility for identifying sites for new motorway services being moved to the private sector, the M42 moved to the top of the list.
 Little is known about many of the proposals but it's thought that Roadchef and Welcome Break may have put applications in.
 Separate plans for services were put in in 1993, 1997, 1998 and 1999, including one to the north-east of J5.